 The Mexican drug cartels utilise drones for smuggling drugs as also send bomb strapped drones to destroy enemies.
 Drones are loaded with shrapnel and C4 explosives to cause sufficient damage to property and people.
 Organized crime groups are known to use weaponised drones for controlling drug routes.
 Commercial drones and normal drones available in the market are adequate for transporting small quantities of narcotics and explosives.

 Different strategies and methodologies have been tried by different countries to contain the drug problem.
-As long back as 17 June 1971, in a press conference, the then US President Richard Nixon of USA, had declared drug abuse as ‘Public Enemy Number One’.
-On 28 January 1972, Nixon signed on Drugs’.
+As long back as June 17th 1971, in a press conference, President Richard Nixon of USA, declared drug abuse as ‘Public Enemy Number One’.
+On 28th January 1972, President Nixon signed the ‘War on Drugs’.
 Since then, successive American Presidents have upheld this policy and continued the relentless drive against narcotics.
-U.S. President Barack Obama had mooted a policy known as Attorney General’s Smart on Crime Initiative.
-In 2018 former US President Donald Trump called for a global call to action at the United Nations General Assembly.
+U.S. President Barack Obama mooted a policy known as Attorney General’s Smart on Crime Initiative.
+In 2018 President Donald Trump called for a global call to action at the United Nations General Assembly.
 However, the problem continues to be acute in America, and according to Centre for Disease Control and Prevention, in the year ending May 2020, 81,000 Americans died from drug overdoses.
-President Joe Biden, who has unveiled a bold drug policy initiative , has laid emphasis on expanding treatment and harm reduction.
+Newly elected President Joe Biden has unveiled a bold drug policy initiative that emphasizes on expanding treatment and harm reduction.
 This is a radical departure from the drug-war approach.

-Despite, more than four decades of a worldwide crusade against drugs in multifarious ways, the menace of drug abuse and illicit trafficking is has increased manifold.
+Despite, more than four decades of a worldwide crusade against drugs in multifarious ways, the drug abuse and illicit trafficking is growing from strength to strength.
 The ravages of drug production, trafficking and addiction, is on a worldwide rampage.
 Prohibitionist policies based on eradication, interdiction and criminalization of consumption, hasn’t yielded the desired results anywhere.
 The advent of synthetic drugs has compounded the egregious drug problem.
 Whether it is the developed or the developing world, drugs have become a scourge everywhere.
 The entry of drones in the narco-trade has given a new fillip to the industry.